robbleee/blood-cancer-classifier/README.md

 # Haematix Landing Page

-A simple and friendly Streamlit landing page that redirects visitors to the new Blood Cancer Classifier platform.
+A simple and friendly Streamlit landing page that redirects visitors to the new Haemio platform.

 ## Features